 As for how Basic Allowance for Housing or BAH is calculated, it can get tricky.
 If a family is not allowed to accompany their service member because of the location of the tour, the BAH the family receives is based on their location which could be their current duty station, the follow-on duty station or their hometown if they choose to go home.

-Author: Carla Olivo, PCSgrades Strategic Communications Director, previously served as the Director of Communications for Operation Hug-A-Hero and as the Media/Community Relations Officer for the Delaware Department of Transportation.
-She has garnered numerous TV industry awards including the Associated Press award for Spot News Reporting, News and Documentary Reporting.
+Carla Olivo has garnered numerous TV industry awards including the Associated Press award for Spot News Reporting and Documentary Reporting.
 She lives in Northern Virginia with her husband, a retired USMC Lt.
-Colonel, their two children.
+Colonel and their two children.
 You can follow her on Twitter @olivowriter.